 Teresa F. Sparks has served as a member of our Board of Directors since March 2020.
 Ms. Sparks serves as an independent board member for publicly-traded and privately held companies in the healthcare, technology and life sciences industries.
 Her prior operating experience includes her role as the Executive Vice President and Chief Financial Officer of Envision Healthcare from October 2018 to August 2020.
 Prior to Envision, Ms. Sparks was the interim Chief Financial Officer at Brookdale Senior Living from March 2018 until September 2018.
 Previous to that, she served as Executive Vice President and Chief Financial Officer of Surgery Center Holdings, Inc. from its acquisition of Symbion, Inc. in November 2014 until January 2018.
 Prior to that, Ms. Sparks served as Senior Vice President and Chief Financial Officer of Symbion Holdings Corporation and Symbion, Inc. from August 2007 to November 2014 and as Corporate Controller from Symbion's inception in 1996 through August 2007 and was named Vice President in December 2002.
 Prior to joining Symbion, she served as Assistant Controller for HealthWise of America, Inc., a managed care organization, and was a senior healthcare auditor for Deloitte & Touche LLP.
-Ms. Sparks also serves on the board and as Audit Committee Chair of QualityMetric Incorporated, a private equity backed provider of Patient-Reported Outcome (PRO) and Clinical Outcomes Assessment (COA) measurement solutions.
+Ms. Sparks currently serves on the board of directors of ATI Physical Therapy (NYSE: ATIP), a publicly traded healthcare company.
+Ms. Sparks also serves on the board of directors and as chair of the audit committee of other private companies.
 Ms. Sparks is a Certified Public Accountant (inactive) and holds a Bachelor of Science degree, summa cum laude, in Accounting and Business Administration from Trevecca Nazarene University.
 Ms. Sparks brings to the Board her management expertise and depth of experience in the areas of audit, accounting, and finance, through her prior experience as a Chief Financial Officer for publicly-traded and privately held companies.
 With her extensive accounting knowledge and experience, we believe she is highly qualified to serve as the chair of the Audit Committee of the Board.

 Perry J. Sternberg has served as a member of our Board of Directors since March 2022.
-Perry Sternberg has served as the President and Chief Executive Officer of Corium, Inc., a commercial stage biopharmaceutical company leading the development and commercialization of novel central nervous system (CNS) therapies, since 2019.
+Perry Sternberg has served as the President and Chief Executive Officer of Corium, Inc., a commercial stage biopharmaceutical company leading the development and commercialization of novel central nervous system ("CNS") therapies, since 2019.
 Prior to joining Corium, he served from 2013 to 2019 as Executive Vice President and Head of U.S. Commercial for Shire Plc's ophthalmology business unit as well as six other Shire business units, which, during his tenure, in the aggregate, generated more than \$8 billion in annual revenues.
 Mr. Sternberg also served as Chief Commercial Officer and Global Head of Shire's CNS Business.
 Mr. Sternberg previously served as Vice President and General Manager, U.S. and Canada Pharmaceuticals at Bausch + Lomb, as well as various leadership roles at Novartis Ophthalmics, Novartis Pharmaceuticals and Merck & Co., Inc. In his 25 years of experience in biotechnology and pharmaceuticals, Mr. Sternberg has had direct responsibility for the launch and commercialization of more than 20 products across a wide range of therapeutic areas in diverse markets, including ophthalmic pharmaceuticals.
-Mr. Sternberg brings to the Board 25 years of experience in biotechnology and pharmaceuticals, including the development of a strategic marketing vision, implementation of tactical sales plans that drive revenue growth, and effective leadership of teams to achieve as well as exceed growth targets.
+Mr. Sternberg is also a member of the board of directors of privately held Surface Ophthalmics, Inc. Mr. Sternberg brings to the Board 25 years of experience in biotechnology and pharmaceuticals alses plans that drive revenue growth, and effective leadership of teams to achieve as well as exceed growth targets.